Ford Escort RS Cosworth: Motorsport

 Delecour and Ford were tipped as serious contenders for the 1994 World Championship, especially after Delecour's victory on the Monte Carlo Rally.
-However, Delecour retired from the second round of the championship, in Portugal, with engine failure, and a few weeks later was injured in a road accident, which forced him to miss the next four rounds.
+However, Delecour retired from the second round of the championship in Portugal, with engine failure, and a few weeks later was injured in a road accident which forced him to miss the next four rounds.
 Biasion finished third in Portugal, but he was unable to keep up with the Toyotas, and his results did not improve thereafter, amid reports that his relationship with the team was deteriorating.
 He left at the end of 1994, and did not drive again at World Championship level.

 In Delecour's absence the second Escort was driven by a succession of temporary drivers, including 1981 World Champion Ari Vatanen, young Belgian driver Bruno Thiry and Franco Cunico.
 With the exception of Vatanen's third place in Argentina (followed by retirement after a major crash in New Zealand while challenging for third), results were indifferent and the team faced some criticism for its dependence upon Delecour.
 The final guest driver proved a greater success, however: on a one-off drive for the team, Tommi Mäkinen won the 1994 1000 Lakes Rally.
 Delecour returned to the team on the same event but was still not fully fit and finished fourth, before retiring on the final two rounds.
 Thiry rounded off a disappointing season for the team by taking third place on the final round, in Great Britain.

-The Ford works team closed at the end of 1994, and the rally programme was handed over to the Belgian RAS Sport team.
+Budgetary concerns due to supporting both Formula 1 and the BTCC meant the Ford works team at Boreham closed at the end of 1994, and the rally programme was handed over to the Belgian RAS Sport team.
 Biasion was replaced by Bruno Thiry, while Delecour stayed with the team.
 The season was shortened to eight events and servicing was much more restricted than in previous seasons.
 Group A cars also had to run with a smaller turbo restrictor than previously, which was a particular handicap for Ford, since the rally Escort's seven-speed gearbox was not well suited to a lower-revving engine.
 Delecour, although complaining volubly in interviews about the rule changes, finished second on the Monte Carlo.
 Bruno Thiry then led the Corsica Rally and looked likely to win, until a wheel bearing failure, which under previous rules his mechanics would have been able to rectify, put him out of the rally.
 Delecour finished second, but there were no further top-three placings that season and Ford finished at the bottom of the manufacturers' championship.